denis-migdal/RBrython/docs/corelib/index.md

 For performances purposes, corelib could be pre-compiled using special emission rules.

-## Special methods
+## JS macro

-RBrython defines several methods in order to access native JS operations.
+RBrython enable to define JavaScript macros in order to access native JS operations.
+During the emission, calls to such macros may be replaced by their JS code.

 ### Internal value